Vertigo (film): Re-evaluation

-The San Francisco locations have become celebrated amongst the film's fans, with organised tours across the area.
-In March 1997, the cultural French magazine Les Inrockuptibles published a special issue about Vertigo's locations in San Francisco, Dans le décor, which lists and describes all actual locations.
+The San Francisco locations have become celebrated amongst the film's fans, with organized tours across the area.
+In March 1997, the French magazine Les Inrockuptibles published a special issue about Vertigo's locations in San Francisco, Dans le décor.

-Director Martin Scorsese has listed Vertigo as one of his favorite films of all time.
+Directors Martin Scorsese and Denis Villeneuve have listed Vertigo as among their favorite films of all time.

-Along with the renewed public appreciation of the movie, it is receiving increased academic attention; The Annual International Vertigo conference, for example, showcases recent scholarship, as in its 2018 conference at Trinity College Dublin.
+The renewed public appreciation for Vertigo is accompanied by a growing body of academic scholarship.
+Conferences like the Annual International Vertigo conference, for instance, showcase this trend, as evidenced by its 2018 event at Trinity College Dublin.